Isztof/Isztof/README.md

 - 💼 Looking for a **working student position in software development**, with the opportunity to contribute to real-world projects and write my Bachelor’s thesis.
 - 🌱 Completed the **TechLabs web development track four times**, steadily expanding from HTML/CSS and vanilla JavaScript to React, TypeScript, Tailwind CSS, Redis, and more.
-- 🔁 Strong background in **agile project work (SCRUM)** through two internships and multiple software projects.
+- 🔁 Strong background in **agile project work (SCRUM)** through 7 months of professional work experience and multiple software projects.
 - 🧠 Passionate about writing clean, maintainable code and understanding both front-end and back-end development processes.

 ---